Walking in Norway An introduction

 (6 hours, via Oslo Airport, Lillehammer and Otta)

 This is the line most relevant to our treks: direct trains run North from Oslo, calling at the main airport (Gardermoen) and reaching Lillehammer in 2 hours.
 Onwards, Otta is a key interchange for buses to the Jotunheimen and the Rondane.

-For travel after your trek, these two lines are useful:
+For travel after your trek, these three lines are useful:

 Oslo to Bergen